flupe/achille/README.md

   so you are free to retrieve resources however you please.
 - Intermediate values and dependencies are handled explicitly by the user, which allows for efficient fine-tuned incremental builds and a tiny persistent cache.
-- Because achille only cares about your intermediate values, producing multiple versions of a file is in turn much easier.
+- Because achille only cares about your intermediate values and not the file you output, producing multiple versions of a file is in turn much easier.

 While trying to stay minimal, achille still provides many utilities for common use cases.